-With every project, it’s incredibly important for the team to gather as much inspiration and reference as possible.
+With every project, it’s incredibly important for our team to gather as much inspiration and reference as possible.
 We were inspired by the 9/11 imagery of first responders and the Iwo Jima sculpture.
-Luckily we were also able to take several trips to The Metropolitan Museum of Art to get a first hand look at some of the world’s finest sculptures.
+Luckily, we were also able to take several trips to The Metropolitan Museum of Art to get a first hand look at some of the world’s finest sculptures.

 Nothing is quite as helpful to the early design phase as sketching ideas.
-This allowed Perception to quickly work out poses for each of the characters to get a great sense of how they would work together before refining in CG.
+This allowed our team to quickly work out poses for each of the characters to get a great sense of how they would work together before refining in CG.

-Perception was provided models from Marvel and went through several steps to get them ready for production.
+We were provided models from Marvel Studios and went through several steps to get them ready for production.
 The models were first rigged so that they could be posed quickly.
 They were then exported into Zbrush where they were turned into one solid piece as if they were sculpted out of marble.
 This meant merging and cleaning up hundreds of pieces of geometry to work as a solid object.
-The artists then added details back into the model, as well as new details that were not in the original models.
+Our artists then added details back into the model, as well as new details that were not in the original models.
 This included hair, beards, and other details that were created from displacement maps.

-Once Perception had the poses dialed in, the artists then built the monument to life-sized scale preparing it to be handed off for camera choreography.
+Once our team had the poses dialed in, our artists then built the monument to life-sized scale preparing it to be handed off for camera choreography.